GitHub vs GitLab: Open Source Hub or Full DevOps Platform?

 |---|---|---|

-| Self-hosting | GitHub Enterprise Server - expensive, fewer features than cloud | GitLab Self-Managed - free Community Edition available |
+| Self-hosting options | GitHub Enterprise Server is available but expensive and offers fewer features compared to the cloud version | GitLab Self-Managed with a free Community Edition, ideal for organizations requiring full control over their data |

-| Open source community | Largest community - the standard for open-source projects | Smaller but growing - GitLab itself is also open-source |
+| Open source community | By far the largest developer community, the global standard for open-source projects and community contributions | Smaller but growing ecosystem, GitLab itself being open-source adds transparency and community trust |

-| Security | Dependabot, code scanning, and secret scanning | Built-in SAST, DAST, dependency, and container scanning |
+| Security scanning | Dependabot for dependencies, CodeQL for code scanning, and secret scanning with push protection enabled by default | Built-in SAST, DAST, dependency scanning, container scanning, and license compliance all in one unified dashboard |

 When to choose which?